gulam101/College/README.md

 ### Constraints:

+Like I said before, I did have a problem with Visual Studio because I was new and the PC kept on crashing because it utilaised old hardware.
+However, I managed to solve the problem of Visual Studio by Googling my problems.
+As for the PC crashing I managed to close the services that were taking most of the RAM and this made it stable.

 ### Improvements:
 This is the improvement section.
 I order all improvements by an ID which I can refer to at any time and I give a description of what that improvement should be.